 Is it better to batch all of your work or have daily tasks?
-Personally I believe it depends on the person.
-Batching work is like doing a months worth of work in one day.
-For example, some bloggers will write a months worth of blog post all in one day.
+Personally, I believe it depends on the person.
+Batching work is like doing a month’s worth of work in one day.
+For example, some bloggers will write a month’s worth of blog posts all in one day.
 Then they don’t have to worry about doing one each week.
 It sounds great in theory but I feel like it depends on who you are and how you work if this method is right for you.

 Batch Work Pros

-Here are the pros of going batch work.
+Here are the pros of doing batch work.

-- It is all done at once and you can checked it off the list for the whole month.
+- It is all done at once and you can check it off the list for the whole month.

 - You are able to brain dump and get all of those ideas out and things flow into the next easily.

 - You can get more done in the month if each day you batched everything.